McMeans/ds2002_api/README.md

 # API Project - Current Time in a Capital
-The IP Address used is the same as the GCP tutorial from a few weeks ago: `34.27.14.14`.
-See below to call upon the exact URL.
+IP ADDRESS: `34.69.63.91`.
+See below to call upon the exact URL, which should automatically be live via `nohup`.

 The secret token remains the same as out tutorial: `supersecrettoken123`

 Using this secret token, we can use the following command to execute...
->`curl -H "Authorization: Bearer supersecrettoken123" http://34.27.14.14:5000/api/capital-time/{NAME}`
+>`curl -H "Authorization: Bearer supersecrettoken123" http://34.69.63.9:5000/api/capital-time/{NAME}`

 Where {NAME} is one of the following capitals in the database (case-sensitive)...
 - Washington